agme2019/Stock-Price-Prediction-using-LSTM/README.md

 Additionally, the project calculates daily returns using the percentage change in the Close price.
 You can use your own dataset or download a dataset from Kaggle.
 I used this link : https://www.kaggle.com/datasets/adhoppin/financial-data?resource=download

 ## Methodology
-The final prediction model is here : [LSTM PREDICT]([https://github.com/user/repo/blob/branch/other_file.md](https://github.com/agme2019/Stock-Price-Prediction-using-LSTM/tree/main/LSTM-predict))
+The final prediction model is here : [a link]([https://github.com/user/repo/blob/branch/other_file.md](https://github.com/agme2019/Stock-Price-Prediction-using-LSTM/tree/main/LSTM-predict))
 Initial model :
 Optimized model (tuned) :
 Optuna model (did not work very well)